 Our pick of the best retro consoles to buy today

-The SNES Classic Mini was Nintendo's second go at a miniature console and went down just as well in terms of numbers sold as the NES Classic Mini (more on that one below).
+The SNES Classic Mini was Nintendo's second go at a miniature console, and went down just as well in terms of numbers sold as the NES Classic Mini.
 It's a great effort, too, with an iconic design shrunk to size and a selection of games that includes some all-time classics.

 The NES Classic Mini felt like it really kicked off the craze of miniature retro consoles when it released back in 2016 to immediate sell-outs and stock shortages.
 It is still a great device, with a classic design and some stunning games on board.

 That said, its ludicrously short controller cables are farcical to use in a living room, and it didn't include some necessities in the box, from a power supply to a second controller.
 Still, if you can get it set up right, likely with your own extensions, it's got a trove of 30 games to play, some of which are still influencing game design now.

 Sony wasn't going to be left out of the club, although it took a couple of years for it to catch up to Nintendo and release the Playstation Classic.
 It's a solid member of the retro gang, too, bringing 3D graphics to the table as well.

 Once again, this is a well-built bit of retro history, with great controllers and a main console that triggers our nostalgia.
 Sadly, while there are some classic games on board, like Final Fantasy VII and Metal Gear Solid, there are also some big misses including early Tony Hawk games and the WipeOut series.
 Its limited selection of titles is what holds the Playstation Classic back a bit.

 Our final pick is one that might not have quite as wide an audience as the consoles above, but which could still be a great addition to your home.
 This 80s classic is reproduced lovingly, and comes with a massive, and appropriate, 64 games on it, plus a joystick controller to add to its purely decorative keyboard.